mietek/halcyon-website/pages/tutorial/index.md

 $ source <( /app/halcyon/halcyon paths )
 ```

-Using a custom base directory is not recommended, because it will require Halcyon to build everything from scratch, and prevent you from getting started as quickly as possible.
+Using a custom base directory is not recommended, because it forces Halcyon to build everything from scratch, and prevents you from getting started as quickly as possible.
 If you still want to do it, set [`HALCYON_BASE`](/reference/#halcyon_base) before running the setup script.

 Install GHC and Cabal
 ---------------------

-Run the [`halcyon install`](/reference/#halcyon-install) command to install GHC and Cabal:
+Run [`halcyon install`](/reference/#halcyon-install) to install GHC and Cabal:

 ```
 $ halcyon install